Sep 27, 2024

 Company

-Manufacturing That Returns to Nature—In Pursuit of “Nature Positive”
+Manufacturing That Returns to Nature—In Pursuit of “Nature Positive” Economy

 The Panasonic Group is promoting a long-term environmental vision, Panasonic GREEN IMPACT (PGI).
 Complementing initiatives for carbon neutrality and circular economy, Panasonic Holdings Corporation (PHD) is also investing in the nature positive* economy, promoting research and development with green transformation (GX) as a pillar of its growth strategy.
-In August 2024, Dr. Naoki Adachi, CEO of Response Ability, Inc. and Executive Director of the Japan Business Initiative for Biodiversity (JBIB), sat down with Tatsuo Ogawa, PHD Executive Officer and Group CTO, for a dialogue on the importance of corporate initiatives for nature positive, what the Panasonic Group should be aiming for, and examples of nature positive initiatives within the Group.
+In August 2024, Dr. Naoki Adachi, CEO of Response Ability, Inc. and Executive Director of Japan Business Initiative for Biodiversity (JBIB), sat down with Tatsuo Ogawa, PHD Executive Officer and Group CTO, for a dialogue on the importance of corporate initiatives for nature positive economy, what the Panasonic Group should be aiming for, and examples of nature positive initiatives within the Group.

 * Nature Positive: halting and reversing biodiversity loss